 Working as a sub contractor?

 We offer cover for a wide range of contractors and subcontractors insurance.
-No matter your business type our contractor insurance specialists will be able to tailor a policy to meet your unique requirements.
+No matter your business type our contractor insurance experts will be able to tailor a policy to meet your unique requirements.
 Everything we do is bespoke meaning we aim to comprehensively understand you and your business.

 Arrange same day cover

-One of our insurance specialists will discuss your business requirements as a contractor with you and look to compare quotes from major UK insurance providers.
+One of our insurance experts will discuss your business requirements as a contractor with you and look to compare quotes from major UK insurance providers.
 Get a contractor’s policy tailored to your business needs to ensure you only pay for the cover you need.
 We can provide you with your business insurance and documents on the same day in most cases, and offer a range of flexible payment options.

 Why choose The Insurance Octopus for Contractors Insurance?

 We proudly make buying insurance different and our cover comes with a range of benefits.